Run a large-scale workload with flex-start with queued provisioning

 kubectl apply --server-side -f https://github.com/kubernetes-sigs/kueue/releases/download/$VERSION/manifests.yaml

 If you use Kueue in version earlier than 0.7.0, change the Kueue feature gate configuration by setting the ProvisioningACC feature gate to true.
 See Kueue's feature gates for more detailed explanation and default gate values.
-To learn more about Kueue installation, see Installation.
+For more information about Kueue installation, see Installation.

 Create the Kueue resources for the Dynamic Workload Scheduler node pool only setup

 With the following manifest, you create a cluster-level queue named dws-cluster-queue and the LocalQueue namespace named dws-local-queue.
-Jobs that refer to dws-cluster-queue queue in this namespace use Dynamic Workload Scheduler to get the GPU resources.
+Jobs that refer to dws-cluster-queue queue in this namespace use flex-start with queued provisioning to get the GPU resources.

 apiVersion: kueue.x-k8s.io/v1beta1